About us

 Who runs Nicotine Anonymous?

-Guided by the Twelve Traditions and their group conscience, members of Nicotine Anonymous govern their own groups and, through delegates, Nicotine Anonymous as a whole.
-Tradition Four states: “Each group should be autonomous except in matters affecting other groups or Nicotine Anonymous as a whole.”
-Groups determine their own formats and the qualifications of their officers independently of other meetings.
 To help groups help each other, intergroups can be formed at state or regional level, as well as between telephone and internet groups.
 Intergroups link their group together and provide services and literature.
 To unify NicA groups worldwide, Nicotine Anonymous World Services (NAWS) was formed.
-NAWS writes, publishes, and distributes literature, organizes an annual conference for group delegates, and acts as guardian of the Twelve Steps and Twelve Traditions.
-As volunteers, NAWS board members are elected and they oversee the efforts of the staff coordinators and committees who work at providing all NAWS services (see pamphlet “World Services Intergroups And Me ”).
+NAWS writes, publishes, and distributes literature, organizes an annual conference for group delegates, and acts as guardians of the Twelve Steps and Twelve Traditions.
+As volunteers, NAWS board members are elected and they oversee the efforts of the staff coordinators and committees who work at providing all NAWS services (see pamphlet “World Services My Intergroup And Me ”).

 What if meetings are not available?